- 9200 Fair Oaks Blvd, Fair Oaks, CA 95628

 At Rudolf Steiner College, biodynamics is both practiced and taught, bringing health and wholeness to the land and the community.

-As a center for Biodynamic Education,we proudly offer a comprehensive selection of Biodynamic Workshops and Events, Evening Study Groups, a Biodynamic Farm Apprenticeship Program, Farm Visits for school children, Garden Tours and Volunteer Days.
-Students enrolled at the College also participate in a variety of biodynamic educational activities, including classes and garden work.
+As a center for biodynamic education, we proudly offer a comprehensive selection of biodynamic workshops and events, evening study groups, a biodynamic farm internship program, farm visits for school children, garden tours and volunteer days.
+Students enrolled at the college also participate in a variety of biodynamic educational activities, including classes and garden work.

-Information about these offerings can be found in our brochure which contains details, dates, fees and a registration form.
-You may also register online.
-Questions?
+Information about these offerings can be found in our brochure which contains details, dates, fees and where to regiser.
+Questions about biodynamics?
 Please email us at email@example.com.
+For information on our upcoming events, workshops and conferences, please email ConferenceRegistration@steinercollege.edu.

 At the heart of Rudolf Steiner College sits Raphael Garden, our 3-acre, Demeter-certified biodynamic farm.
 Founded in 1987, the farm supports seasonal fruit, year-round vegetables, a large seed saving operation, farm animals and natural beekeeping, in a beautiful, serene setting.